 Frequently Asked Questions

 Our mailing address is 9960 Mayland Drive, Suite 300, Richmond, Virginia 23233-1463.
 Our telephone number is (804) 367-4630, our fax number is (804) 527-4471.
 Our e-mail address is AudBD@dhp.virginia.gov

 How do I renew my license?

-The fee for on-time renewal of an Audiologist or Speech Pathologist license is $75.00 for an annual renewal.
+The fee for on-time renewal of an Audiologist or Speech-Language Pathologist license is $75.00 for an annual renewal.
 Make your check or money order payable to “Treasurer of Virginia” and attach a note to your payment that includes your name, correct address, Social Security number and license number.
 Mail this information to us at the address above.
 Please note that it will take 10-14 days for renewed licenses to reach you once it has been issued.
-If your license has already expired, you need to speak with someone in the Board of Audiology/Speech Pathology to request information on reinstatement.
+If your license has already expired, you need to speak with someone in the Board of Audiology and Speech-Language Pathology to request information on reinstatement.

 I need my Virginia license verified to another state.
 Is there a fee?

 The fee for verification to another state is $20.00 per license per state for Audiologists and Speech-Language Pathologists.
 Please make your check or money order payable to “Treasurer of Virginia.”
 All requests for verification may be mailed to the Virginia Board of Audiology and Speech-Language Pathology.

 My name and/or address have changed.
 How do I notify the Board?